Pediatric Cystic Fibrosis (CF)

 Since CF is a lifelong disease, we see our patients and families for many, many years.
 As partners in care, we will listen to your concerns, and work with you and your family to make the best choices about medicines, diet, exercise, and other therapies.
 Because there are many social, emotional, and cultural needs of our CF patients and families, we will work together to provide comprehensive and compassionate care that is tailored to you and your family’s needs.
 Our team partners with pediatrician providers within the CF community to address the need for transplant referral and evaluation as well as post-transplant CF care.

-The Cystic Fibrosis Center at Phoenix Children’s Hospital also recognizes natural transition times in infancy, toddler years, school-age years, preadolescence, adolescence and early adulthood.
+The Cystic Fibrosis Program at Phoenix Children’s also recognizes natural transition times in infancy, toddler years, school-age years, preadolescence, adolescence, and early adulthood.
 Our team encourages active preparation for these transitions, and involvement of patient, family, and members of the CF team.
-Objectives include fostering age-appropriate independence, self management of CF care, taking CF treatments and therapies, navigating life with CF, and obtaining a strong understanding of CF. We believe that transferring the responsibility of CF care from parents to patient in a structured and carefully managed way in partnership with the clinic can ensure the development of a successful independent young adult living with CF. Because the Pediatric and Adult CF Programs share facilities and some resources, we work toward minimizing disruptions of care related to transition from Pediatric care to Adult Care.
+Objectives include fostering age-appropriate independence, self-management of CF care, taking CF treatments and therapies, navigating life with CF, and obtaining a strong understanding of CF. We believe that transferring the responsibility of CF care from parents to patient in a structured and carefully managed way in partnership with the clinic can ensure the development of a successful independent young adult living with CF. Because the Pediatric and Adult CF Programs share facilities and some resources, we work toward minimizing disruptions of care related to transition from Pediatric care to Adult Care.